Living with Machines

 Data-Driven Insights into the Past

-The Living with Machines project represents a groundbreaking multidisciplinary collaboration involving the British Library, the Alan Turing Institute, and universities including Cambridge, East Anglia, Exeter, Queen Mary, and King’s College London.
-Its mission is to explore historical narratives by employing data science, machine learning, and public engagement activities, including crowdsourcing tasks on the Zooniverse platform.
+The Living with Machines project represents a multidisciplinary collaboration involving the British Library, the Alan Turing Institute, and universities including Cambridge, East Anglia, Exeter, Queen Mary, and King’s College London.
+Its mission is to explore historical narratives by employing data science, machine learning, and public engagement activities.
 A core focus has been analysing 19th-century newspapers to uncover insights into societal shifts during the industrial age.

-In 2022 and 2023 the team ran a series of tasks in the citizen science platform Zooniverse.
+In 2022 and 2023 the team ran a series of crowdsourcing tasks on the citizen science platform Zooniverse.
 They asked members of the public to look at articles from 19th century newspapers that mentioned specific types of machine that they thought would yield interesting results.

 A website showcasing photos and newspapers of the 19th-century industry age, featuring key events and figures.